Foro 3000 Drill

 Description

-Final control system testing and troubleshooting was completed in PY 2022.
-IDP is currently conducting an inventory of all tools contained within the MECC (Mobile Expandable Container Configuration) machine shop, a 20-foot shipping container with expandable wings, that will be used with the drill system.
+Final control system testing and troubleshooting was largely completed in PY 2022.
+IDP conducted an inventory of all tools contained within the MECC (Mobile Expandable Container Configuration) machine shop, a 20-foot shipping container with expandable wings that was used with the DISC Drill and will be used with the Foro 3000.
 The drill system is now ready for issue and is slated for use on the next U.S. deep drilling project at Hercules Dome, Antarctica.
-The drill will likely be shipped to Antarctica in 2024 or 2025, with drilling operations currently anticipated to begin no sooner than the 2025-2026 field season.
+The drill may be shipped to Antarctica in 2025, with field operations currently anticipated to begin no sooner than the 2026-2027 field season.

 Science Requirements